Pittsfield High School (Illinois): Athletics

 Pittsfield High School competes in the Sangamo Conference in football and the Pike County Conference in Baseball and Girls Basketball.
 They are also a member school in the Illinois High School Association.
 The PHS mascot is the Saukees, with school colors of red and black.
-The school has 3 state championships on record in team athletics and activities: IDTA Pom A in 2009, Boys Basketball in 1990–1991 (A), and Boys Golf in 1982–1983 (A).
+The school has 3 state championships on record in team athletics and activities: IDTA Pom A in 2009, IDTA Pom A in 2025, IDTA Hip-Hop A in 2025, Boys Basketball in 1990–1991 (A), and Boys Golf in 1982–1983 (A).